Santi Cazorla: Style of play

-A hard-working, versatile, and technical two-footed player, Cazorla primarily operates as an attacking midfielder, but can also play as a winger on either side of the pitch, as a central midfielder, or even as a deep-lying playmaker.
+A hard-working, versatile, and technical two-footed player, Cazorla primarily operated as an attacking midfielder, but could also play as a winger on either side of the pitch, as a central midfielder, or even as a deep-lying playmaker.
 In his prime, his main traits were his speed, creativity, shot accuracy particularly from outside the box, capacity to change the rhythm of gameplay in midfield, crossing ability, and passing, which allowed him to set the tempo and dictate play in midfield, cut inside from the flank, link up with teammates, make runs into the penalty area, and either create chances or score goals.
 A diminutive player, he also possessed excellent close control, a low centre of gravity, and quick feet, as well as the dribbling skills which allowed him to retain the ball in tight spaces.
-He is also accurate from set pieces.
-Despite his ability, however, he has often struggled with injuries throughout his career.
+He was also accurate from set pieces, and because of his two footedness he would usually switch foot depending on which side of the pitch he was taking a corner or free kick from.
+Despite his ability, however, he often struggled with injuries throughout his career.